 PHYS 101 Physical Science.
 An introduction to the basic concepts of physics and scientific reasoning relating to the experiences encountered in the everyday physical environment.
 For non-science majors.
 IAI P9 900.
+Prerequisite for Phys 101: "C" or better in Math 095.
 3 semester credit hours.
 Physical Science Core Elective.
 Typically offered: Fall and Spring Terms.